-Manual Configuration Dynamic (Cable)
+Dynamic (Cable)

 My Internet Select Dynamic IP (DHCP) to obtain IP Address Connection: information automatically from your ISP.
 Select this option if your ISP does not give you any IP numbers to use.
-This option is commonly used for Cable modem services.
+This option is commonly used for cable modem services such as Comcast and Cox.

-Host Name: The Host Name is optional but may be required

-by some ISPs.
+Host Name: The Host Name is optional but may be required by some ISPs.
+Leave blank if you are not sure.

-Use Unicasting: Check the box if you are having problems

-obtaining an IP address from your ISP.
+Use Unicasting: Check the box if you are having problems obtaining an IP address from your ISP.